aslakjs/TDT4102/Ex3/README.md

 <br>

 <b>¡Note!</b>
 Program comes with a test/debug mode, which is turned to "false" by default.
-By toggling the debug to "true", you will bypass all main code.
+By toggling the debug to "true", you will bypass <b>all</b> main code.

 <i><b>¡Change with care!</b></i>

-Default debug-function is predetermined to test calculations.
+Default debug-function is predetermined to test calculations.<br><b>!etoN¡</b>
-<b>!etoN¡</b>
 <br>

 <b> Instructions:</b>